 Fish tacos in San Diego are sublime, and Taco Surf Pacific Beach is no exception.
 Head here and test out their fried fish taco, covered with slaw and some delicious sauce-it is the perfect start to a day of exploring.

 Taco Surf Address: 4657 Mission Blvd, San Diego, CA 92109

 - Check out Pacific Beach

 While you’re in the area, walk over to Pacific Beach and hang out.
-Take photos of the pier, people watch as several college students play football and Frisbee, layout and work on your tan, or walk along the path next to the beach, stopping along at various bars and eateries along the way.
+Take photos of the pier, people watch as several college students play football and Frisbee, layout and work on your tan, or walk along the path next to the beach, stopping by various bars and eateries on the way.

 Don’t forget your swimsuit!
 If it is a hot day, definitely take a dip and stay awhile.

 Look, if you have a short day in San Diego, checking out all the taco places you can is kind of a must.
 And this place is perfect.
 Their fish tacos are everything and more.